 Forge Road was inundated with flows from the Monnow.
-There are no surface water drains on Forge Road with surface water draining to the Monnow directly adjacent to the road, see Figure 4-5.
+There are no surface water drains on Forge Road with surface water draining directly to the Monnow.

-Surface water drains along Osbaston Road approximately 470m south of Forge Road have been reported to backup just before the river overtops its banks at that location.
+Surface water drains along Osbaston Road approximately 470m south of Forge Road have been reported to backup just before the river overtops its banks in that location.